aravindhk/QESummerSchool/Day-5/exercise-6/README.md

     # The pseudopotential can be downloaded from https://www.quantum-espresso.org/upf_files/Fe.pbe-nd-rrkjus.UPF
     wget https://www.quantum-espresso.org/upf_files/Fe.pbe-nd-rrkjus.UPF

+You can use this as a template for the jobscript:

+    #!/bin/bash
+    #SBATCH --nodes=1
+    #SBATCH --ntasks=2
+    #SBATCH --ntasks-per-node=2
+    #SBATCH --cpus-per-task=4
+    #SBATCH --ntasks-per-core=1
+    #SBATCH --reservation=qe2019
+    #SBATCH --gres=gpu:2

+    module load OpenMPI/3.1.3-PGI-19.4 MKL/mkl_2019.4.243 CUDA/10.1.105

+    export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK   # you may also check what happens if you forget this.

+    srun --mpi=pmix /path/to/bin/pw.x -inp  pw.Fe.scf.in > pw.Fe.scf.out

 ## CuO

 Try to run the CuO input with GPU acceleration by change the jobscript given in